YakaryBovine/Sundren/Rules/Combat/Scenes, Rounds, and Mission Time.md

 ### Rounds
 [[Combat Sequence|Combat]] is made up of rounds, each one lasting approximately six seconds.
 A single combat may involve multiple rounds of action.
 A round begins with the actions of the side that wins initiative and ends after the actions of the side that lost initiative.
 ### Turns
-Sometimes it’s important to track the time of a more complex operation, like exploring a dungeon or navigating the trackless depths of some ancient ruin.
+Sometimes it’s important to track the time of a more complex operation, like [[Dungeon Exploration|exploring a dungeon]] or navigating the trackless depths of some ancient ruin.
 In such cases, the turn is a common measure of time.
 Each turn lasts ten minutes and is equivalent to one scene for those situations when it matters.